nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## PWM

 C.H.I.P.
-Pro can output a PWM signal up to 24 MHz on two pins (PWM0 and PWM1).
+Pro can output a PWM signal up to 24 MHz on two pins: PWM0 and PWM1.
 The Dev Kit also features two places to connect servos to that provide the power needed to drive them.

 ### PWM via sysfs